All Episodes

 They don't mention my book, Crash at Corona, or the three other books that have been published.

-In all of the interviews, Stanton, with people who are now dead, who did talk on videotape as Uh, being personally involved in some aspect of a retrieval operation.
+In all of the interviews, Stanton, with people who are now dead, who did talk on videotape as being personally involved in some aspect of a retrieval operation.

 Yeah, of course, they don't get into that.

-Well, I spent a week in New Mexico in April with the science editor of Stern Magazine, which is sort of Life and time combined, the biggest circulation weekly in Europe.
+Well, I spent a week in New Mexico in April with the science editor of Stern Magazine, which is sort of life and time combined, the biggest circulation weekly in Europe.

-In German, of course.
+It's in German, of course.

 We were in his home.